kataras/iris/README.md

 	i.routes = append(i.routes, myRouteInfo)
 }

-// PostListens called after the server is started, here you can do a lot of staff
+// PostListen called after the server is started, here you can do a lot of staff
 // you have the right to access the whole iris' Station also, here you can add more routes and do anything you want, for example start a second server too, an admin web interface!
 // for example let's print to the server's stdout the routes we collected... func (i *myPlugin) PostListen(s *iris.Station) {